bbauska/meta-react-basics/README.md

            onChange={e => {
 ```

-Notice that you are using a **form** object to store the state of all
+Notice that you are using a <b>form</b> object to store the state of all
 three text input field values:

 ```